MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)]

-Once the *Map* phase is completed, you're ready to match your entities.
+Once the Map phase is completed, you're ready to match your entities.
 Select the **Match** tile in the **Configure Data** page to get to the **Match** page.

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-match-tile.png "Match tile")

-- Note that the *Match* phase requires at least two mapped entities.
-If you have not mapped at least two entities, you can expect to receive a message which requires you to go back to the **Map** page and map at least two entities.
+- Note that the Match phase requires at least two mapped entities.
+If you have not mapped at least two entities, you can expect to receive a message that requires you to go back to the **Map** page and map at least two entities.

-- If you did map at least two entities, you can expect to reach the following page where you should select **Set Order** once you are ready to start the *Match* phase.
+- If you did map at least two entities, you can expect to reach the following page, where you should select **Set Order** once you are ready to start the Match phase.

   > [!div class="mx-imgBorder"]
   > ![](media/configure-data-match-new-rule.png "Match new rule")

 ## The Match phase

-The *Match* phase enables you to specify how to combine your datasets into a unified **Customer Profile** dataset that will be utilized later to unlock unique insights about your customers.
+The Match phase enables you to specify how to combine your datasets into a unified **Customer Profile** dataset, which will be utilized later to unlock unique insights about your customers.

-If it's the first time you are going through the match process, you should complete all these mandatory steps:
+If it's the first time you are going through the match process, you should complete these mandatory steps:

-1. Specifying the order by which your mapped entities will be matched
+1. Specify the order by which your mapped entities will be matched.
-2. Defining rules for the first match pair
+2. Define rules for the first match pair.
-3. Running your specified matches
+3. Run your specified matches.

-In addition, you may want to complete the following steps:
+In addition, you might want to complete the following steps:

-4. (Optional) Reviewing and validating your matches
+4. (Optional) Review and validate your matches.
-5. (Optional) Making changes to your Match Order and Rules' Definitions
+5. (Optional) Make changes to your Match Order and Rules' Definitions

 Below, we will explore these steps in sequential order.